Freeaqingme/ClueGetter/README.md

 ./bin/cluegetter --config ./cluegetter.conf --loglevel=DEBUG
 ```

+Once you got things up and running, consider setting up Redis.
+This will
+significantly improve performance and the ability to handle email while
+under load.

 ## Quotas
 The quotas module allows to set arbitrary limits on various factors, where the
 limits can be different per (predefined) factor value.